timescale/docs/timescaledb/getting-started/create-hypertable.md

 -->

 ## Learn more about hypertables and chunks
-See the [Hypertable How To](/how-to-guides/hypertables) to learn more about hypertables and best practices for configuring chunks.
+See the [Hypertable How-To](/how-to-guides/hypertables) to learn more about hypertables and best practices for configuring chunks.
 You can also learn more about why hypertables help with storing and querying time-series data through the [hypertables and chunks core concepts page][core-concepts-hypertables].

-Next, ingest some sample data into TimescaleDB.
-Continue on to the ['Add time-series data' section][add-data] for information on how to populate the table you just created.
+Next, ingest some sample stock trade data into TimescaleDB!
+Step 4, ['Add time-series data' section][add-data], will show you how to populate the hypertable you just created.

 [core-concepts-hypertables]: /getting-started/add-data/
 [add-data]: /overview/core-concepts/hypertables-and-chunks/